 Sometimes, it can be a bit scary or possibly a bit thrilling to go backpacking alone.
 It does not matter where you plan to go.
 Honestly, it does not even matter if the area is dangerous or considered tame by all estimation.

-You need to keep a lot of things in mind.
-The most important of all is safety.
+When solo backpacking, you need to keep a lot of things in mind.
+On solo backpacking trips, the most important of all is safety.
 Of course, that safety we speak of is mostly involving yourself.
 Yet you must also think of other beings you might come across that should be considered.

 Depending on where you go, there might be a lot of animals or possibly other people you come across.
-You do not want to harm the environment if at all possible.
+Make sure not to harm the environment if at all possible.
 This means if you do hunt, you should only do so with animals you can catch with ease and not those that are incredibly dangerous.

 You should also practice gun and knife safety so that you do not accidentally harm other people that could come by.
 Always be on your game, but only use forms of lethal force if you have to.

-While this article will mostly be about protecting yourself or doing things to go solo on the trail, we did want to mention others too.
+While this article will mostly be about protecting yourself or doing things backpacking on the trail by yourself for the first time, we did want to mention others too.

-Before you EVER go backpacking, we always recommend telling someone.
+Before you EVER go solo backpacking, we always recommend telling someone.
 This can be a parent or sibling, or even a friend.
-It might even be good to tell multiple people.
-Tell them the exact path you’re deciding to take and the locations you should be in.
+The best way is to tell multiple people.
+Make sure to tell them the exact path you’re deciding to take and the locations you should be in.

 We do not advise telling people you’ll be in a specific place by an exact time and date.
 The reason for this is that you might very well be in a situation when you could run into a problem like a major storm, or possibly even that you just decided to take your time.